Plumbing Contractor Registration

 - If a contractor does not want to get a permit, that should be a warning sign that something is wrong.
 An honest contractor should not hesitate to have an inspector see his or her work.

-Click here for our list of contractors who are bonded and registered to install plumbing in Hamilton County (This does not necessarily mean they have a journeyman plumber’s license or state plumbing certification license).
-Hamilton County Public Health does not recommend one plumbing contractor over another.
+Click here to view a list of contractors who are bonded and registered to install plumbing in Hamilton County.
+(This does not necessarily mean they have a journeyman plumber’s license or state plumbing certification license).